Hot Chocolate Bombs

 - If chocolate is not properly tempered, add small amounts of the extra seeding chocolate and stir into melted chocolate.
 Use microwave to melt chocolate at 5-second intervals and keep the chocolate no higher than 90ºF.
 Retest your chocolate on parchment paper to ensure it is in temper.

-- Place two 6-cavity silicone hemisphere molds on a sheet pan.
+- Place two 6-cavity silicone hemisphere molds on a baking sheet.
 These molds should have cavities about 2 inches in diameter.

 - Using a food-safe paintbrush, paint a thin layer of melted chocolate on the inside of each half-sphere of the molds.
 When first layer of chocolate is almost set, paint a second layer.
 Be sure to build up a lip where half-spheres will meet since they may crack if too thin when removed from molds.